rhettg/ftl/README.md

     /var/opt/deploy/my_site/current/<file name>

+FTL needs access to whatever S3 Bucket you have chosen.
+How you do this may depend on your security requirements.

+The recommended setup is:
-And then similiar to command line EC2 tools, you need your credentials:
+  * On your deployment machine, include environment variables similiar to command line EC2 tools:

     AWS_SECRET_ACCESS_KEY=<secret>
     AWS_ACCESS_KEY_ID=<key>

+  * On target systems, set no credentials but rather configure your S3 bucket to allow read access from your IP address(s).
+    This is easy to do in VPC based systems where you control your own routing.

 You'll likely want to setup `ftl sync` to be run via cron or at system startup to ensure your packages are up to date.